Memoir vs. Autobiography: What’s the Difference?

 Flexibility vs. structure - Memoirs offer more creative flexibility in structure and storytelling, allowing for a more literary approach.
 Autobiographies, being more factual and chronological, require a structured approach to storytelling.

 Personal comfort - Consider your comfort level with vulnerability and personal disclosure.
 Memoirs require a deeper dive into personal experiences and emotions.
-Autobiographies, while personal, can let you use a more observational tone.
+Autobiographies, while personal, let you use a more observational tone.

 Remember, the choice between a memoir and an autobiography is not just about the story you want to tell but about how you want to tell that story.
 Your decision will shape both the way you write your story and how your readers interpret it.